 - Understanding, responding to and influencing the larger political, social, economic, legal, and cultural context directed by current issues, research and scholarship in the discipline of educational leadership.

-- The internship provides significant opportunities for candidates to synthesize and apply the knowledge and skills identified in
+- Participating in an internship provides opportunities for candidates to synthesize and apply the knowledge and skills identified in course work.

-- Standards 1-6 through substantial, sustained, standards-based work in real settings, planned and guided cooperatively by the institution and school district personnel for graduate credit.
+- Demonstrating the Educational Leadership (ELCC) standards 1-6 through substantial, sustained, standards-based work in real settings, planned and guided cooperatively by the institution and school district personnel for graduate credit.